 The most popular accommodations in Valletta are boutique hotels, luxury 4-star to 5-star resorts, and rental apartments.
 There are not many accommodations for backpackers and budget travelers.
 Valletta can get crowded during summer (June–August), be sure to book well in advance in the high season!

-Stay in Valletta if this is your first visit; you want lots of sightseeing; you travel without a car; you want great restaurants and wine bars; you love shopping; you want easy access by public transport.
+Stay in Valletta if this is your first visit; you want lots of sightseeing; you travel without a car; you want great restaurants and wine bars; you love shopping; you want easy access to public transport.

-Best places to stay in Valletta:
+Best places to stay in Malta in Valletta for first-timers:

-FIND BEST HOTELS IN VALLETTASee more:
+FIND BEST HOTELS IN VALLETTA

 Located to the north of Valletta, Sliema is a modern town and popular tourist resort.
 It is more as a residential suburb of the main city than an independent town.
 It is Malta’s commercial capital, and perhaps the most developed part of Malta.